DanInDev/mobile-software-development-exercises/README.md

 ## Structure
 This repository is for all of the exercises which will be updated.
-The structure is as seen below, catagorised into Lectures and then the exercise name as seen on the slides.
+The general structure is as seen below, catagorised into Lectures and then the exercise name as seen on the slides.

--Lecture1
+- **Lecture1**
-  --Exercise 1
+  - Exercise 1

--Lecture2
+- **Lecture2**
-  --Exercise 1
+  - Exercise 1
-  --Exercise 2
+  - Exercise 2
-  --Exercise 3
+  - Exercise 3

 ## Getting Started